-Canva offers tutorials to learn about their platform.
+Canva even offers tutorials to get you started.
 How great is that?

 You need to feature graphics on your website, and Canva.com is an easy-to-learn tool that will help you create everything from Facebook posts to instructional images to birthday and business cards.
 Canva is free to use but offers a subscription option and paid graphics as well.
 I recommend this as an entry level graphics platform for those who, like me, haven’t mastered the larger graphics software packages but know they need cool images and graphics for their websites.